MVHR Heat Recovery Ventilation

 Learn more about heat recovery ventilation and MVHR and why it's essential for our health and wellbeing.

-MVHR (Mechanical Ventilation with Heat Recovery) systems are most effective in homes with an airtight thermal envelope - ideally at or below 3 air changes per hour at 50 Pa.
-However, research by the Passivhaus Trust suggests they can still reduce carbon emissions in less airtight homes, though performance drops significantly in very draughty buildings.
-The system's effectiveness also depends on factors like temperature differences and wind, which naturally drive ventilation through leaks.
+MVHR systems perform best in homes with an airtight thermal envelope — ideally below 3 air changes per hour (ACH50).
+However, studies by the Passivhaus Trust show MVHR can still reduce carbon emissions in less airtight homes, though efficiency drops in drafty buildings.

 Why MVHR design matters